If you are starting a high-protein eating plan, check out these 5 steps for success

 Consult your healthcare provider if you need more specific guidance on protein needs for your medical condition and goals.

 The default fat target for MyNetDiary’s Premium High-Protein plan is 30% of calories from fat.
 You can customize this target to meet your individual goals.

 After you have set your protein and fat targets, the remainder of your calories will come from carbohydrates.
 You can also customize your carb target in the app.

 You may set goals for other nutrients, such as calories, fiber, sodium, potassium, and magnesium, and monitor your intake with the MyNetDiary tracker.

 It’s normal to feel a bit overwhelmed before starting a new eating style.
 Take some time to plan for your new lifestyle.
 To increase your success, stock your kitchen with protein-packed, healthy, and tasty foods, like those in the chart below.

 Pro tip: Use our Food Grade to find the best foods.

 Are you looking for some superb high-protein meal and snack ideas?
-MyNetDiary's Premium Recipe collection contains 100+ high-protein recipes, including this Chicken Walnut Grape Salad.
+MyNetDiary’s Premium Recipe collection contains hundreds of high-protein recipes, including this Chicken Walnut Grape Salad.
 Simply select the High-Protein tag.